cyprienc/rl-nanodegree/navigation/Report.md

 For the Stochastic Gradient Descent, a mean-squared error loss is used with the 'Adam' optimizer, the learning rate is 5e-4 and the other parameters of the optimizer are kept to the default values.
 The batch size is 64.

+Other hyperparameters include:
+- The replay buffer side is 10,000.
+- The discount factor gamma is 0.99.
+- The epsilon starts at 1 and decays after every episode with a factor 0.99 until the minimal value of 0.01 is reached.
+- The maximum number of steps per episode is 1000.

 ## Model Architecture